 Let’s get real.
 Brow perfection can be as individualized as the 87,000 variations at Starbucks and most often our brows don’t even look the same.
 Perhaps my next book will be titled Brows are Sisters Not Twins, and Sometimes a Distant Cousin.
 Straight, feathered, tamed, dramatic, full, thin, “microbladed” tattooed, “volumized” and au naturel are just a few choices.

 Pictured here is my actress Erin Cummings.
-We’re filming a 1960’s scene for my 50th movie Language Arts (not released yet).
-I applied tjordan Brow Definer in soft brown and finished with tJordan setting spray to create this brow look.
+We’re filming a 1960’s scene for my 50th movie Language Arts.
+Thin and dramatic was the look we wanted to achieve.

 if you’re sitting in my makeup chair and I’m preparing you to go on camera, here are a few basic steps before I create a brow statement.